tiffanyhan/backend-swiss_tournament_implementation/README.md

 - open up a command line prompt for postgresql by typing the command: 'psql'
-- run each SQL statement in the file 'tournament.sql' inside the postgresql command line prompt
+- run the SQL commands in the file 'tournament.sql' inside the postgresql command line prompt by typing the command:
+  'psql -f tournament.sql'

 - you are now finally ready to test the code in the file 'tournament.py'.  to do this, run the tests in the file